victoriajackso/vjack89/README.md

  Hey, hey  👋

-I an victoria J and I am currently learning to become a DevOps Engineer Level up in Tech.
+I am victoria J and I am currently learning to become a DevOps Engineer Level up in Tech.

 - 📫 How to reach me: lilmissvick2007@yahoo.com